andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 ## Login to Google Cloud

-You need an account on Google Cloud and you have to login to your account via
+You need an account on Google Cloud, and you have to log in to your account via

 ```shell
 gcloud auth login